piger/gattoprint/README.md

 cross-compiling this program is not supported, or at least is not as straightforward as it's usually for Go programs.

+### macOS privacy settings

+On macOS this program must be _allowed_ to use Bluetooth; in the "Security & Privacy" section of the "System Preferences" app, in the "Privacy" section, you must add this program to the apps allowed to use Bluetooth.

+If you run this program from a terminal like iTerm2 then the program to be added is iTerm itself.

 ## Additional resources

 - [WerWolv/PythonCatPrinter](https://github.com/WerWolv/PythonCatPrinter) -- the original project that seem to have [started it all](https://werwolv.net/blog/cat_printer).